NVIDIA/aistore/README.md

 ## Joining a Running Cluster

-DFC clusters can be deployed with an arbitrary number of DFC proxies.
+AIStore clusters can be deployed with an arbitrary number of AIStore proxies.
 Each proxy/gateway provides full access to the clustered objects and collaborates with all other proxies to perform majority-voted HA failovers (section [Highly Available Control Plane](#highly-available-control-plane) below).

 Not all proxies are equal though.
-Two out of all proxies can be designated via [DFC configuration](dfc/setup/config.sh)) as an "original" and a "discovery."
+Two out of all proxies can be designated via [AIStore configuration](ais/setup/config.sh)) as an "original" and a "discovery."
 The "original" one (located at the configurable "original_url") is expected to point to the primary at the cluster initial deployment time.

 Later on, when and if an HA event triggers automated failover, the role of the primary will be automatically assumed by a different proxy/gateway, with the corresponding cluster map (Smap) update getting synchronized across all running nodes.

 A new node, however, could potentially experience a problem when trying to join an already deployed and running cluster - simply because its configuration may still be referring to the old primary.
-The "discovery_url" (see [DFC configuration](dfc/setup/config.sh)) is precisely intended to address this scenario.
+The "discovery_url" (see [AIStore configuration](ais/setup/config.sh)) is precisely intended to address this scenario.

-Here's how a new node joins a running DFC cluster:
+Here's how a new node joins a running AIStore cluster:

-- first, there's the primary proxy/gateway referenced by the current cluster map (Smap) and/or - during the cluster deployment time - by the configured "primary_url" (see [DFC configuration](dfc/setup/config.sh))
+- first, there's the primary proxy/gateway referenced by the current cluster map (Smap) and/or - during the cluster deployment time - by the configured "primary_url" (see [AIStore configuration](ais/setup/config.sh))

 - if joining via the "primary_url" fails, then the new node goes ahead and tries the alternatives:
   - "discovery_url"